 As one of the most popular and interesting academic disciplines, Psychology is an extremely competitive sector.
-Psychology internships abroad are highly sought after and are reserved for outstanding candidates looking to take their understanding of this sector to the next level.
+Psychology internships abroad are highly sought after and are reserved for outstanding candidates looking to take their understanding of this sector to the next level and to maximise their professional development.

-Given that the study of human behavior can be applied to so many fields, the opportunities are limitless for Psychology majors.
-Finally you can put what you’ve learned in the classroom into context.
+Given that the study of human behavior can be applied to so many fields, the international internship opportunities are limitless for Psychology students.
+Finally you can put what you’ve learned in the classroom into context with an internship abroad.

-There are not only opportunities in leading NGOs focusing on mental health or substance abuse, but also opportunities in statistical or data analysis and research, HR, PR & Marketing and even business.
+There are not only roles in leading NGOs and non-profit organizations focusing on mental health or substance abuse, but also internship opportunities in statistical or data analysis and research, HR, PR & Marketing and even business.

-Whether looking for a career in today’s competitive job market, or applying for graduate school, Psychology internships abroad are essential for those looking to launch their career in this increasingly competitive sector.
-Successful candidates will simultaneously boost their cv or resume and make themselves stand out from their peers in the Psychology applicant pool.
+Whether you're looking to boost your future career, or apply for graduate school, Psychology internships abroad are essential for gap year students, college students, recent graduates and career changers looking to gain real world work experience in this increasingly competitive sector.
+Successful candidates will simultaneously boost their cv or resume and make themselves stand out from other psychology students in the applicant pool.

 Responsibilities may include: